cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 Installs four of the most popular web applications:

 - `k9s <https://k9scli.io/>`_, preinstalled in the optional EC2 Bastion server.
 K9s is an amazing retro styled, ascii-based UI for viewing and monitoring all aspects of your Kubernetes cluster.
 It looks and runs great from any ssh-connected terminal window.
-- `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ at https://dashboard.{{ cookiecutter.global_admin_subdomain }}.{{ cookiecutter.global_root_domain }}.
+- `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ at https://dashboard.{{ cookiecutter.global_services_subdomain }}.{{ cookiecutter.global_root_domain }}.
 Written by the same team that maintain Kubernetes, Kubernetes Dashboard provides an elegant web UI for monitoring and administering your kubernetes cluster.
-- `Kubeapps <https://kubeapps.dev/>`_ at https://kubeapps.{{ cookiecutter.global_admin_subdomain }}.{{ cookiecutter.global_root_domain }}.
+- `Kubeapps <https://kubeapps.dev/>`_ at https://kubeapps.{{ cookiecutter.global_services_subdomain }}.{{ cookiecutter.global_root_domain }}.
 Maintained by VMWare Bitnami, Kubeapps is the easiest way to install popular open source software packages from MySQL and MongoDB to Wordpress and Drupal.
-- `Grafana <https://grafana.com/>`_ at https://grafana.{{ cookiecutter.global_admin_subdomain }}.{{ cookiecutter.global_root_domain }}/login.
+- `Grafana <https://grafana.com/>`_ at https://grafana.{{ cookiecutter.global_services_subdomain }}.{{ cookiecutter.global_root_domain }}/login.
 Provides an elegant web UI to view time series data gathered by prometheus and metrics-server.
   - user: admin
   - pwd: prom-operator